 A student may withdraw from a course after the drop deadline and no later than the withdrawal deadline.
 The student must complete and submit a "Course Withdrawal Request" form no later than the withdrawal deadline (please, see the Academic Calendar).
-A grade of "W" will be assigned, and it will appear on the student's grade report and on the permanent record.
+A grade of "W" will be assigned, and it will appear on the student's grade report and on the permanent record if the student submits the request prior to the withdrawal deadline.
 Withdrawals are not used to compute grade point average.

-Any student who withdraws after the withdrawal deadline or who fails to complete and submit the "Class Withdrawal" form will be assigned a letter grade of "F" for the course.
-(For information regarding refunds that result from withdrawals, please see page 28.)
+Any student who withdraws after the withdrawal deadline or who fails to complete and submit the "Course Withdrawal Request" form will be assigned a letter grade of "F" for the course.